awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    eksctl version
    ```
 **Note**
- The `GitTag` version should be at least `0.16.0-rc.1`\.
-If not, check your terminal output for any installation or upgrade errors, or manually download an archive of the release from [https://github\.com/weaveworks/eksctl/releases/download/0\.16\.0\-rc\.1/eksctl\_Darwin\_amd64\.tar\.gz](https://github.com/weaveworks/eksctl/releases/download/0.16.0-rc.1/eksctl_Darwin_amd64.tar.gz), extract `eksctl`, and then execute it\.
+ The `GitTag` version should be at least `0.16.0`\.
+If not, check your terminal output for any installation or upgrade errors, or manually download an archive of the release from [https://github\.com/weaveworks/eksctl/releases/download/0\.16\.0/eksctl\_Darwin\_amd64\.tar\.gz](https://github.com/weaveworks/eksctl/releases/download/0.16.0/eksctl_Darwin_amd64.tar.gz), extract `eksctl`, and then execute it\.

 ------
 #### [ Linux ]

-**Important**
-The current release is a release candidate\.
-To install the release candidate, you must download an archive file from [https://github\.com/weaveworks/eksctl/releases/download/0\.16\.0\-rc\.1/eksctl\_Linux\_amd64\.tar\.gz](https://github.com/weaveworks/eksctl/releases/download/0.16.0-rc.1/eksctl_Linux_amd64.tar.gz), extract `eksctl`, and then execute it, rather than using the numbered steps below\.

 **To install or upgrade `eksctl` on Linux using `curl`**